radhey24h/cloud-in-depth/azure-in-depth/Day-6-Azure-Services/02-Azure-AKS/AKS/01 - Introduction/01-Azure-AKS-Introduction.md

 # Azure Kubernetes Service (AKS)
 Azure Kubernetes Service (AKS) is a managed Kubernetes container orchestration service provided by Microsoft Azure.
 It simplifies deploying, managing, and scaling containerized applications using Kubernetes.

-This document provides an in-depth overview of each component of AKS, including its architecture, use cases, billing details, and relevant commands and YAML code.
+AKS is highly available, secure and fully managed kubernates service, as on today it is available in 36 regions and growing daya by day, so if we will copare with other cloud AKS is available in heighest number of regions.

+AKS is able to run any type of workloads:-
+  Windows based application .net application
+  Linux supported application like Java, dotnet core, nodeJS IOT device deployment and management on demand Machine learing model training with AKS

 ## AKS Architecture
 Azure Kubernetes Service (AKS) architecture consists of several key components that work together to manage and orchestrate containerized applications:

 ### 1. Kubernetes Cluster
+   - **Description:**

-   - **Description:** The core component of AKS.
-A Kubernetes cluster includes a control plane and worker nodes.
+   A Kubernetes cluster includes a control plane and worker nodes or node pools.
 The control plane is managed by Azure and includes components like the API server, scheduler, and ETCD.

    The worker nodes run the containerized applications.
    - **Architecture:**
-     - **Control Plane:** Managed by Azure.
-Handles API requests, schedules workloads, and maintains cluster state.
+     - **Control Plane:** Managed by Azure, Handles API requests, schedules workloads, and maintains cluster state.

      - **Worker Nodes:** Virtual machines that execute the containerized workloads.
 They are part of one or more node pools.

    - **Use Case:** A company wants to deploy a microservices-based application.
 AKS provides a Kubernetes cluster where each microservice runs in its own pod on the worker nodes.
    - **Billing Details:** Charges based on the underlying VM sizes and the number of worker nodes.
 The control plane is provided at no additional cost.
    - **Commands:**